ArcticWarmth/ArcticWarmth/README.md

 # About
 - Hello, I’m @ArcticWarmth, a high school student studying computer sciance.
-- I’m interested in game development and Discord bots
+- I’m interested in game development and Chat bots
-- I’m currently learning how code in C++ & Rust
+- I’m currently learning how code in Rust
-- Working on robots

 # Stats